syncfusion-content/wpf-docs/wpf/Diagram/Automatic-Layouts.md

 ## Updating layout

-RefreshFrequency property of LayoutManager is used to re-arrange the nodes sin the diagram area when a node is added, deleted, moved or rezised.
-Also we can able to decide when the nodes should be arranged for every diagram load or only for the first load. .
+RefreshFrequency property of LayoutManager is used to re-arrange the nodes in the diagram area when a node is added, deleted, moved or resized.
+Also we can able to decide when the nodes should be arranged for every diagram load or only for the first load.
 Please find the description for each condition in below table.

 | Refresh Frequencies | Description|
 | --- | --- |